chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ## Equipment You Carry

 Make note of any important equipment or items you start with.
 These are things that might impact the narrative and the moves you make, or provide texture to your character’s background.
-They don’t offer mechanical bonuses unless they are represented by an asset, such as a weapon used in a combat talent.
+They don’t offer mechanical bonuses unless they are represented by an asset.

 You can assume you are equipped for travel and adventure as represented by your supply track.
 Don’t worry about managing rations or ammo or other mundane necessities.